Why Cassini Crashed: Protecting Icy Moon Enceladus at All Costs

 At precisely 4:55:46 a.m.
 PDT (7:55:46 a.m.
-EDT) this morning, NASA received the final transmission from the Cassini spacecraft.
+EDT) on Sept.
+15, NASA received the final transmission from the Cassini spacecraft.
 This meant only one thing: The groundbreaking Saturn mission had come to an end – the spacecraft had encountered the uppermost atmosphere of Saturn and, 45 seconds later, it burned up like an artificial meteor caused by the intense heat of hitting the atmosphere at 75,000 miles (120,700 kilometers) per hour.

 "This is the final chapter of an amazing mission, but it's also a new beginning," said Thomas Zurbuchen, associate administrator for NASA's Science Mission Directorate at NASA headquarters in Washington, in a Sept.
 15 statement.
 "Cassini's discovery of ocean worlds at Titan and Enceladus changed everything, shaking our views to the core about surprising places to search for potential life beyond Earth."